IBM-Bluemix-Docs/ComposeForMongoDB/index.md

 **Note:** Any Compose service instances that were provisioned before 14 September 2016 that are still active can still be used and directly accessed at [https://www.compose.com/](https://www.compose.com).
 Any Compose service instance that is provisioned from this point forward is directly accessed and used within your Bluemix account.

-## Managing Compose for MongoDB

-You can manage your service from the service dashboard.
-Here you can find information about your Bluemix Compose database and how to connect to it.
-You can also manage your backups from the dashboard.
-For more information, see [Dashboard Overview](./dashboard-overview.html) and [Backups](./managing-backups.html).

 ## Creating a Compose for MongoDB service instance

 [Create a {{site.data.keyword.composeForMongoDB}} instance](https://console.ng.bluemix.net/catalog/services/compose-for-mongodb/).